top of page

 Where should I stay?

-The Intensive will be located in Hollywood (Capitol Studios) and Los Angeles (Fox Studios), California which have many hotels throughout the city.
+The Intensive will be located in a few different locations throughout the Los Angeles and Burbank areas.
+Generally, we recommend participants to stay close to the final studio location which will be announced in early 2026.
 From hotels, motels and Airbnb, there are many affordable options close to the workshop within a short drive.

 Which airport is closest?